Grace over guilt

 • Patient and compassionate evangelism

-• Clear explanations of the gospel to people with no Christian background or strong misconceptions about Christianity
+• Clear explanations of the gospel to people with no Christian background

 • Demonstrating the credibility of Christianity through authentic Christian living and community